ktonon/cog/README.markdown

 Created cog/templates/my_generator.hpp.erb
 ```

-Notice that a generator with C++ templates was created.
+Three files were created: a generator and two ERB template files.
+Notice that
+the templates are for C++.
 That is because the
 [default_target_language](http://ktonon.github.com/cog/Cog/Config/Cogfile.html#default_target_language-instance_method)
 in the Cogfile was set to `c++`.
-You can see a list of other possible settings by running `cog language list`.
+You can see a list of other possible settings

-Here is what `my_generator.rb` will look like
+by running `cog language list`.
+Here is a listing of `my_generator.rb`

 ```ruby
 require 'cog'